NLog/NLog.github.io/_posts/2015-08-27-nlog-4-1-0-is-now-available.md

 Writing an excepion as only argument to a logger, like `logger.Info(new Exception())` was not correctly registering the exception to the log messages.

 ###Internal logger improvements
+Some small improved has been made to the internal logger.